 With a Lazarus in this household as well, we could hypothesis that this is a related family.
 Samuel could be another brother and Lazarus could be his father.

 Looking still for more Nicholsons, we find that a Lydia Nicholson married a Samuel House 1850 in Sullivan County.
 She lives in a neighboring county on the 1850 Census and was recorded as 20 years of age.
-This may be another sister?
+This may be another relative?

 Looking at this area on the 1860 U.S. Census, we find William and Lazarus Sr. gone, a find-a-grave record claims he passed away in 1855, but living next to Lazarus Jr. and Charles Nicholson is another Nicholson family: